taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Jheri's eyes grow both sad and hard: "If you cannot find a guild to accept you and commit to teaching you their ways, there will be no room for you at this school, and you will have to go home."

-An Earther **NORMIE**: "But, wait, what if we're part of the Space Asylum Program?
+The Earther **GANGIE** from the cafe fight: "But, wait, what if we're part of the Space Asylum Program?
 We have no home to go back to!"

 Jheri looks terribly apologetic and says quietly: "If no guild will accept you, your scholarship will be void."